elegant-scipy/elegant-scipy/markdown/ch4.markdown

 The data is produced by a radar with a parabolic reflector antenna.
 It produces a highly directive round pencil beam with a $2^\circ$ spreading angle between half-power points.
-When directed with normal incidence at a plane, the radar will illuminate a spot of about 2 m in diameter <!-- on the half power contour at a distance of 60 m -->.
+When directed with normal incidence at a plane, the radar will illuminate a spot of about $2$ m in diameter at a distance of $60$ m.<!-- on the half power contour at a distance of 60 m -->.
 Outside this spot the power drops off quite rapidly but strong echoes from outside the spot will nevertheless still be visible.